-If you open an ESY Eligibility Form and the student will not be attending ESY, please contact your SSS Record Tech to delete the form.
+If you open an ESY Eligibility Form and the student will not be attending ESY, please contact your record tech to delete the form.
 This open form will continue to feed to our report for students to expect at ESY.

-\\Reminder - IEP is the last document to finalize.
+Reminder - IEP is the last document to finalize.
 It triggers all documents to move to a unified historic folder.